30 sec brief

 - Employer premium contributions are not federally taxed and can be made pre-tax, which lowers your taxable income

 According to the Henry J Kaiser 2018 Employer Health Benefits survey, in 2018, employer-sponsored average annual premiums were $6,896 for single coverage and $19,616 for family coverage.
-Most eligible employees contribute to the premium cost for their insurance.
-On average, eligible employees contributed about 18% for single coverage and 29% for family coverage.
+Most eligible employees contribute to the premium cost of their insurance.
+On average, eligible employees contributed about 18 percent for single coverage and 29 percent for family coverage.

-It is important to note that company size and location are factors in insurance cost.
+It is important to note that company size and location are factors in insurance costs.

-For example, 27% of eligible employees in small companies (3-199 employees) have plans where their employer pays the entire amount for single coverage, as opposed to 6% in large companies (200 or more employees).
-However, 34% of eligible employees in small companies have plans that they must contribute more than 50% of the premium for family coverage, as opposed to 8% in large companies.
+For example, 27 percent of eligible employees in small companies (3-199 employees) have plans where their employer pays the entire amount for single coverage, as opposed to 6 percent in large companies (200 or more employees).
+However, 34 percent of eligible employees in small companies have plans that they must contribute more than 50 percent of the premium for family coverage, as opposed to 8 percent in large companies.